Russian National Reinsurance Company: Ratings

 and the rating agency Fitch Ratings - the financial stability rating BBB - with a positive outlook (2017).
 Both ratings were affirmed in 2018.
 In 2019 Fitch upgraded rating to BBB with a stable outlook and in 2020 affirmed RNRC Insurer Financial Strength (IFS) Rating at BBB' with a stable outlook (December 14, 2020).
 ACRA affirmed rating in 2019-2021.

 Fitch downgraded the rating of RNPK to CC on 14 March 2022, in the wake of the 2022 Russian invasion of Ukraine.
 The key rating drivers were payment restriction risks (some obligations are denominated in foreign currencies), a weakened operating environment of the Russian insurance industry caused by deepening sanctions and Russia's policy responses, a weakened business profile, heightened investment risk primarily through exposure to state bonds and local securities markets, and access to reinsurance markets inasmuch as sanctions and payment restrictions could limit access to international reinsurance markets, thereby reducing risk management options for insurers.

+Sanctions

+The EU adopted sanctions in its 10th package in February 2023.